Ekaterina37/ang_nodejs_app/README.md

 •	Save work in GitHub

 Notes:
 •	Upon last run everything worked according to requirements.
-JSON file was used.
+JSON file was used for database.
 Type of data is info about employees.
 •	Card order persistence implemented with tracking index order value in JSON file.
 •	Aint much but it's honest work :)